 This one is maybe a little awkward and requires some explanation.
 When I first started pumping, I would go upstairs away from my family and pump for 30 minutes, alone, in my room.
 Meanwhile my family was downstairs, hanging out with my baby and I was miserable.
 Not only was I having to drop what I was doing to pump, but I was losing out on time with my family.
 After a few months I asked if they minded if I pumped under a cover and thankfully, they didn’t.
 From that point on, if my family was over, I would cover up and do it in the living room.
 I’m not recommended that you pump in public without a cover or ignore anyone else’s reduced comfortability with pumping, but do ask those around you and see because not having to seclude yourself at every family event can go a long way to making the experience more bearable.

-Get a breastfeeding cover like the one above from Amazon for $25.85
+Get a breastfeeding cover from Amazon.

 One of the bummer parts about pumping is that it isn’t as effective at extracting milk as a baby is.
 For a few months, I got very bogged down by how much I was pumping and recorded every ounce.
 I thought it was a good way to see a trend and make sure I was doing what I could, but in reality, I was making myself crazy.
 I cried and cried whenever I’d spill even a few drops and the time I poured a bottle out on the floor I thought I would die.
 Recording every ounce will only make you crazy, it won’t benefit your child or you.